 Four of the trax were picked up by YoSucka! and released as an EP in April 2016, under the name STENO ANIMALS Vol 1 which you can buy here.
 The cover art is by Dave Stitch and is part of his series of glitched-up photos of toys.

-Listen to my sludge mix on Mixcloud here.
+Listen to my sludge at Glasonbury 2016 on Mixcloud.